-- 18. Benefit-sharing refers to the payment and sharing of licensing fees, royalties and other form of commercialisation income arising from an R&D project.
+- 20. Benefit-sharing refers to the payment and sharing of licensing fees, royalties and other form of commercialisation income arising from an R&D project.
 ITF projects are meant to bring benefits to the industry and community.
-While monetary return is not ITF's primary consideration, it is nonetheless a useful performance indicator of commercialisation efforts as it demonstrates whether the R&D results are relevant to the industry. - 19.
-To recognise industry sponsors and other parties for supporting a platform project and to assist the R&D Centres to build up a good client base, the R&D Centres may offer more favourable terms to the industry sponsors (when compared to companies which have not acted as sponsors) and parties providing other financial contribution commensurate with their level of contribution.
-Examples include early access to the R&D results, discount in future licensing fees, etc.

-- 20. While ITC has not set any formulae for benefit-sharing, we anticipate that all proposals should be set on an equitable and proportional basis and having taken into account the following factors - (a) the amount of ITF funding provided; - (b) the contribution of project results to the final product/services launched; - (c) market forecast, business practices (including pricing of products and services in individual industry sectors, etc.); and - (d) the efforts made by parties concerned, e.g. in the case of an R&D Centre, project carried out by another implementing organisation, which is usually an university.
+While monetary return is not ITF's primary consideration, it is nonetheless a useful performance indicator of commercialisation efforts of lead applicants and whether the R&D results are relevant to the industry. - 21.
+To recognise industry sponsors for supporting a platform project and to assist the research institutions to build up a good client base, the research institutions may offer more favourable terms to the industry sponsors (when compared to companies which have not acted as sponsors) commensurate with their level of contribution.
+Examples include early access to the R&D results, discount in future licensing fees, etc. - 22.
+While ITC has not set any formulae for benefit-sharing, we anticipate that all proposals should be set on an equitable and proportional basis and having taken into account the following factors - (a) the amount of ITF funding provided; - (b) the contribution of project results to the final product/services launched; - (c) market forecast, business practices (including pricing of products and services in individual industry sectors, etc.); and - (d) the efforts made by parties concerned, e.g. in the case of an R&D Centre, whether the project is carried out by another implementing organisation (which is usually an university).

-As mentioned in paragraph 14 above, we also suggest that the lead applicant and its industry sponsor(s) should, as far as possible, agree on the arrangements in writing before the commencement of the R&D project.
+We suggest that all parties concerned should, as far as possible, agree on the IP benefit sharing arrangements in writing before the commencement of the R&D project.

-21. For universities and other designated local public research institutions (self-financing degree-awarding institutions, HKPC, CITA, VTC and HKIB), the Government does not request a share of the commercialisation income.
+23. For universities and other designated local public research institutions (i.e. self-financing degree-awarding institutions, HKPC, CITA, VTC and HKIB), the Government does not request a share of the commercialisation income.
 It can be retained by the institutions for further R&D and other public causes.
-R&D Centres may also retain their commercialisation income for use in strategic activities to be endorsed by ITC, such as technology and market analyses, infrastructure building, staff development or experimental projects etc. We encourage the respective Boards of Directors of the R&D Centres to, having regard to this Guide, develop their own commercialisation policy and procedures, and deliberate on the IP arrangements for individual projects taking into account their unique circumstances and other relevant considerations, e.g. prevailing Government policies.
+As for R&D Centres, they may also retain their commercialisation income arising from ITF projects since 2017-18 for use in strategic activities to be endorsed by ITC, such as technology and market analyses, infrastructure building, staff development or experimental projects, etc.